leto/mastering_komodo_dpow/mastering_komodo_dpow.md

 On average, users will only wait half of each coins block time, which means 13.5/2 = 6.75 minutes for Hush blockhash data to be written to Bitcoin.

+## Is My PoW algorithm compatible with DPoW?

+There are many PoW algorithms to choose from these days and thankfully the DPoW algorithm is blissfully ignorant of all these differences.
+It does not care if something is SHA256 versus Equihash, all it sees is a 256 bit block hash, i.e. a 256 bit integer.
+It's just a number.
+Any coin using a 256 bit blockhash is compatible, which includes most known coins.

 ## Integrating a Zcash fork